 Few of us think about preparing in advance for a hospital visit, for someone we love, let alone ourselves.
 But, eventually, most of us will make a visit as a caregiver or a patient.
 Talking to the people you love about their needs while they are in relatively good health can ease the stress and reduce the costs of these hospital stays, particularly in emergencies.
 Here are seven important ways to prepare:

-- Ask a family member or someone else you trust to be your health care buddy and accompany you to the hospital and stay with you.
+- Ask a family member or someone else you trust to be your health care buddy and agree to accompany you to the hospital and stay with you if you are hospitalized.
 A second set of eyes and ears can be critical to your well-being.

 - Make a list of your medications and your doctors.
 You should keep the list in your phone or your wallet and share the list with your health care proxy and family members.

 - Decide which ambulance company will be called if needed.
-Make sure you have the phone number of a Medicare-certified ambulance company on hand or, if you have commercial health insurance, a Medicare Advantage plan, the name and number of an in-network ambulance company.
+Make sure you have the phone number of a Medicare-approved ambulance company on hand or, if you are enrolled in a Medicare Advantage plan, the name and number of an in-network ambulance company.
 Here are two ways to make sure Medicare covers ambulance services.

 - Decide which hospital you want to use.
 If you are not enrolled in traditional Medicare, make sure the hospital is in your network and that it gets a good rating for patient safety.
 Talk to your doctor about your choice.
 Here’s more information on choosing a hospital.